 - b.
-OMB Circular A-133 Audit Requirements.
-Single or program-specific audits shall be performed in accordance with the requirements contained in OMB Circular A-133, "Audits of States, Local Governments, and Non-Profit Organizations," and the related Compliance Supplement.
-OMB Circular A-133 requires any non-Federal entity (i.e., including non-profit institutions of higher education and other non-profit organizations) that expends Federal awards of \$500,000 or more in the recipient's fiscal year to conduct a single or program-specific audit in accordance with the requirements set out in the Circular.
-Applicants are reminded that NIST, the DoC Office of Inspector General or another authorized Federal agency may conduct an audit of an award at any time.
-Additionally, applicants should take note of the new financial assistance audit requirements set forth in the recently published OMB Uniform Administrative Requirements, Cost Principles, and Audit Requirements, which is cited and discussed above in Section VI.2.i. of this FFO.
-OMB Circular A-133 Audit Requirements. - c.
+Audit Requirements.
+A non-Federal entity (as defined in 2 C.F.R. § 200.69) that expends \$750,000 or more in Federal award funds during the non-federal entity's fiscal year is required to conduct a single or program-specific audit in accordance with the requirements set forth in 2 C.F.R. part 200, Subpart F. In addition, pursuant to Section F. of the Department of Commerce Financial Assistance Standard Terms and Conditions (December 26, 2014), non-Federal entities that are not subject to Subpart F of 2 C.F.R.
+Part 200 (e.g., for-profit entities) and that expend \$750,000 or more in Department of Commerce award during their fiscal year must have an audit conducted for that year in accordance with Subpart F of 2 C.F.R.
+Part 200, unless otherwise specified in the terms and conditions of an award, Applicants are reminded that NIST, the DoC Office of Inspector General or another authorized Federal agency may conduct an audit of an award at any time. - c.
 Federal Funding Accountability and Transparency Act of 2006.
 In accordance with 2 C.F.R.
 Part 170, all recipients of a Federal award made on or after October 1, 2010, are required to comply with reporting requirements under the Federal Funding Accountability and Transparency Act of 2006 (Pub.
 L. No. 109-282).
 In general, all recipients are responsible for reporting sub-awards of \$25,000 or more.
 In addition, recipients that meet certain criteria are responsible for reporting executive compensation.
 Applicants must ensure they have the necessary processes and systems in place to comply with the reporting requirements should they receive funding. - d.
 Performance Reviews.
-NIST will perform program evaluations of the recipient as follows: (1) in an annual review, as required by 15 CFR § 290.8, and (2) in an independent peer review during the third year of operation, at the sixth year, and at least every two years thereafter, as required by 15 U.S.C.
+NIST will perform program evaluations of the recipient as follows: (1) in an annual review, as required by 15 CFR § 290.8, and (2) an independent peer review during the third year of operation and at least every two years thereafter, as required by 15 U.S.C.
 278k(c)(5) and 15 C.F.R § 290.8.

 VII.
-Agency Contact(s)
+Federal Awarding Agency Contact(s)